Board Of Directors

 John D. Teller, MD - Board Chair

 John D. Teller, MD feels that it is a privilege to support VIM as a vitally important option for health care delivery in Central Oregon.
-As a Board Certified Family Medicine physician at Bend Memorial Clinic, Dr. Teller brings a primary medical care perspective to VIM’s Board of Directors, representing both the volunteer providers and the patients who depend on them.
+As a Board Certified Family Medicine physician recently retired from Bend Memorial Clinic, Dr. Teller brings a primary medical care perspective to VIM’s Board of Directors, representing both the volunteer providers and the patients who depend on them.
 John received his undergraduate degree from Oregon State University and his medical degree from Oregon Health Sciences University.
 He completed his residency at Lutheran Family Practice in Brooklyn, New York, as well as a short-term teaching fellowship from Michigan State University.
 Dr. Teller also worked as the Medical and Site Director for Legacy Clinics and as a Family Physician at HealthFirst Medical Group and Tualatin Medical Center.
-Dr. Teller moved to Bend 12 years ago and enjoys alpine skiing, mountain bike riding and community arts in Central Oregon.
+Dr. Teller moved to Bend over 13 years ago and enjoys alpine skiing, mountain bike riding and community arts in Central Oregon.
+In 2020 Dr. Teller began volunteering at the VIM clinic.

 Kate Wells - Vice Chair